 Since inception, the Company has experienced recurring losses from operations and generated negative cash flows from operations.
-The Company has an accumulated deficit of \$143.2 million as of March 31, 2023 and expects to incur additional losses from operations in the future.
-The Company estimates the available cash, cash equivalents, and marketable securities of \$109.4 million as of March 31, 2023 will be sufficient to meet its projected operating requirements for at least the next twelve months from the filing date of these unaudited condensed consolidated financial statements.
+The Company has an accumulated deficit of \$148.4 million as of June 30, 2023 and expects to incur additional losses from operations in the future.
+The Company estimates the available cash, cash equivalents, and marketable securities of \$102.6 million as of June 30, 2023 will be sufficient to meet its projected operating requirements for at least the next twelve months from the filing date of these unaudited condensed consolidated financial statements and the Company anticipates that it will need to raise substantial financing in the future to fund its operations.

-The Company will need to obtain substantial additional funding to develop and commercialize the Company's clinical programs as currently contemplated.
-The Company expects to finance future cash needs through equity offerings, debt financings, collaborations, strategic alliances, licensing arrangements and other marketing and distribution arrangements.
-In addition, the Company expects to continue to rely on capital markets, and to a lesser extent, United Kingdom (U.K.) research and development tax credits and incentives for funding.
+The Company may finance future cash needs through equity offerings, debt financings, collaborations, strategic alliances, licensing arrangements and other marketing and distribution arrangements.
+In addition, the Company may continue to rely on capital markets, and to a lesser extent, United Kingdom (U.K.) research and development tax credits and incentives for funding.
 There are no assurances that the Company will be able to raise sufficient amounts of funding in the future on acceptable terms, or at all.